 - Does the animal clinic have licensed veterinarians who have experience in their particular animal specialty?
 For example, a veterinarian who specializes in dogs and cats, should not be the sole vet in the clinic if they can’t treat a reptile.

 - Does the veterinary practice have licensed medical staff?
 For example, you’ll want a trained vet tech to tend your animal as opposed to an unlicensed individual.

 - Does the veterinarian communicate well with clients?
 Is the veterinarian able to handle animals appropriately?
 So, say if your dog has been diagnosed with a really complicated disease—does the veterinarian in practice explain the pathophysiology of the disease in a way that’s easy to understand?
 Does your veterinarian communicate how you can manage your pet’s health at home?

 - Finally, is the veterinarian throughout with their physical examination?
-When you take your pet for their routine physical exam, your veterinarian should start by examining your pets head (mucous membranes, eyes, mouth, gums, teeth).
+When you take your pet for their routine physical exam, your veterinarian should start by examining your pet’s head (mucous membranes, eyes, mouth, gums, teeth).
 Your veterinarian should then work downwards throughout the entire body, examining joint movements, palpating the abdomen, and checking for any abnormalities.
-It is at this time when your veterinarian should also assess your pets body condition score, temperature, respiration rate, and heart rate.
+It is at this time that your veterinarian should also assess your pet’s body condition score, temperature, respiration rate, and heart rate.

 What Can You Sacrifice When Searching For A Veterinarian Near Me?

-- If money is of no issue, then you can sacrifice looking for a veterinary who has payment plans options.
+- If money is of no issue, then you can sacrifice looking for a veterinarian who has payment plan options.